sharmas30-94/MCL_2024/README.md

 ## Functional genomics and tumor microenvironment analysis reveal prognostic biological subtypes in Mantle cell lymphoma

 This repository contains the code used to generate figures in the manuscript.
-Each figure has its own directory with scripts, input files, and outputs.
+Each figure in this repository has its own directory (e.g., `Figure1/`, `Figure2/`, …).
+Within each figure directory:
+- `Data/` contains all input files required to generate the figure.
+- `*.R` or `*.py` scripts implement the analysis.
+- `output/` contains the resulting plots or tables (as shown in the paper).
-Below is the mapping of figures to code and data sources.
+- Below is the mapping of figures to code and data sources.

 | Figure | Location in Repo | Main Script(s) | Input Data Type | Output Data Type |
 |--------|-----------------|----------------|------------|--------|